The Lion, the Witch, and the Wormhole: Ensemble averaging the symmetric product orbifold: The bulk theory

 \subsection{Comparing to the symmetric orbifold}

 We would like to compare the above bulk calculation to the Narain-averaged symmetric orbifold result, which we recall takes the form

 where the second line is the disconnected part of the partition function.
 Comparing the connected parts of \eqref{eq:ZBulk_S2} and \eqref{eq:section-4-symmetric-s2-partition-function}, we see that the modular parameters in the sum do not quite match.
-However, it is an algebraic fact that these two sums actually coincide, i.e.
+However, it is an algebraic fact that these two sums actually coincide,\footnote{See, for example, Theorem 6.9 of \cite{Iwaniec1997TopicsIC}.} i.e.